wp-plugins/calculated-fields-form/README.txt

         border: 2px solid #00f;
     }

+= Q: How can I include the link to the uploaded file into the email message? =

+A: The uploaded file is attached to the email and in addition to that you can include a link to it by adding a specific field tag into the email message.

+In the form builder select/click the upload field for that field, there is a read-only setting named "Field tag for the message (optional):" that shows the field tag for the "uploaded file name", for example: <%fieldname7%>.
+If that is the tag for your file field then copy and paste that tag into the email message, adding the postfix _url, example: <%fieldname7_url%>.

 == Other Notes ==

 This section contains mainly notes about the form builder features that are too long to explain in the main description page.